 The Lodge has a Wi-Fi connection although due to its remoteness phone signals can be patchy.

 Your room at Ballintean Mountain Lodge will be available from 4pm on arrival day.
 Our first evening meal is normally taken at 7.30pm.

 By car: Cars can be safely parked.
 Directions will be sent as Satnav is not always reliable.
 Our postcode is PH21 1NX.

 By train: Train travel is generally reliable and we can offer free transfers to/from Kingussie station (7 miles).

 By Air: Our nearest airport is Inverness (45 miles) and we can offer transfers but we charge £40, which can be shared if other members of the group are travelling by air.
 We collect at 4pm on arrival day.

 Breakfast and evening meals will be taken within our accommodation and prepared by our live-in chef.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
-In the field we take a lunch picnic and home-bakes.
+In the field, we take a picnic lunch and home-bakes.
 We might also squeeze in coffee and cake stops along the way!
-We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure you get what you want.
+We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure to satisfy your needs.

 Most sites are accessible via a short walk but the terrain can be uneven and sometimes wet and/or slippery.
 You should generally be able to walk up to 2km, sometimes over uneven ground.